syncfusion-content/windowsforms-docs/WindowsForms/DateTimePicker/Appearance.md

 ## Customize default calendar Icon in drop-down button

-The DateTimeIcon property in the SfDateTimeEdit control allows you to customize the calendar icon displayed.
-By setting this property, you can replace the default icon with your own image to better match the design of your application.
+The [DateTimeIcon](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.Input.SfDateTimeEdit.html#Syncfusion_WinForms_Input_SfDateTimeEdit_DateTimeIcon) property in the SfDateTimeEdit control allows you to customize the calendar icon displayed in the drop-down button.
+By setting this property, you can replace the default icon with your own image, helping to match the design of your application.

-NOTE : The image provided should ideally be 16x16 pixels.
-If the image exceeds this size, it will be automatically resized to 16x16 pixels.
+Note: The recommended size for the custom image is 16x16 pixels.
+If the image is larger than this size, it will be automatically resized to 16x16 pixels.

 {% tabs %}